- Positive Behavior

 We use a variety of ways to reinforce positive behavior/choices:

-- Panther Paws are given to individual students when they are seen following the guidelines.
-Our new Panther Paws give students the opportunity to bring home the bottom part to share with their family why they received the PAW.
+Panther Paws are given to individual students when they are seen following our school expectations.
+Our Panther Paws give students the opportunity to bring home the bottom part to share with their family why they received the PAW.
 Once earned, Panther Paws are collected by the classroom teacher and turned in on Fridays for the chance to have their name drawn for a free treat.

-- Students who go above and beyond in meeting our PAWS expectations are selected by their classroom teachers to be Student of the Week.
-These students get their picture taken with the Principal/Assistant Principal.
-The picture is posted in the office/front entryway.
+Students who go above and beyond in meeting our PAWS expectations are selected by their classroom teachers or specialists to be Student of the Week.
+These students get their picture taken by the principal/assistant principal.
+The picture is shared with the school in a weekly slideshow.

 For Positive Behaviors and Standard School Expectations, see the following pages.